Honoring a `73 BSN graduate, this award supports clinical research aiming to improve patient care

 Submission process & guidelines

-- Submission guidelines: research projects should focus on clinical nursing research focused on testing clinical practices to improve patient care.
+- Submission guidelines: Follow the Proposal Components listed below and in addition, research projects should focus on clinical nursing research focused on testing clinical practices to improve patient care.
 Preference is given to projects that explore chronic health conditions.
 In addition to stating the purpose of the research project and naming the chronic health condition of focus, a statement of how testing particular clinical practices might improve patient care is also required.

 - Please review the criteria used for evaluating proposals: Research Committee Review Criteria